QIZI/UsefulLibs/README.md

     b.b0 = true;
     b.b4 = false;
     b.b7 = true;
-    b.b4 = (b.b3 || b.b0 ) // value of b.b3 is in this prat of code 0, because we assigned it in declaration.
+    b.b4 = (b.b3 || b.b0 ) // value of b.b3 is in this part of code 0, because we assigned it in declaration.